mbevand/ledthemfight/README.md

 ...
 ```

-7. Create a new effect file in this directory named `MyEffect.py`.
+7. Create a new effect file in this directory with the `.py` extension, for example `MyEffect.py`.
 Let's say you want the LED string to display a static red color, so write this in `MyEffect.py`:

 ```
 def render(index, frame):